Talanor, the Bright Tower

 Hand, right – Pickpocket

 Greetings, warnings, job offers or other information is often past using the Cant.

 Often a local rogue will pass information openly by use of a game of cards.
 The suit of the cards given during the communication will disclose the purpose of the information.
-Diamonds would indicate a good mark.
-While Hearts will indicate a friend or safe house..
-Clubs would indicate law-enforcement or a well guarded place, and Spades with indicate a very dangerous place.
+Diamonds would indicate a good mark, while Hearts will indicate a friend or safe house.
+Clubs would indicate law-enforcement or a well guarded place, and Spades will indicate a very dangerous place.
 For example, if a diamond is dealt as the rogue says, “Cavin, the baker, makes a hearty bread.
 You should pick some up for breakfast,” he is telling his fellow rogue that Cavin is a good target for a theft.
 However, if hearts had been dealt, he is likely saying that Cavin can be trusted and would harbor a rogue in trouble.